TorresNaly/ce-bigfish/README.md

 Erin O. Nishimura's Lab at Colorado State University

-Collaborators: Luis de Lira Aguilera PhD, Karissa Coleman BS, Bryan Musky, Erin Osborne Nishimura
+Collaborators: Luis de Lira Aguilera PhD

 (October 6th, 2024) This repo is currently being edited: If you are interested or have questions please email: naly.torres@colostate.edu